irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 * saw sociopath
 * c4/firetrap build (maybe 2?)
 * add a note for AP kits to some builds, that can use them well
-* breaching rounds(currently option in 1 build, should be an option in more builds)
+* breaching shotgun rounds(currently option in 1 build, should be an option in more builds)
 * missing shotgun ammo: tombsotne slugs, buckshot 000, HE, dragons breath(?)

 # General info: